okiww/Janne-ChatBot-Backend/README.rst

-Janne Chatbot Backend - HACKATON
+Janne Chatbot Backend - HACKATHON
 ================================

 this project will show you how to build basic API chatbot using `NLTK` and `python`.